Best cars to buy for £35,000 – evo garage

 This one stings.
 There was a time when Clio V6s dipped under the £10k mark, and now I’m having to squeeze Renault’s wide-hipped hatch into our £35k bracket.
-In fairness, you won’t need £35k for all but the most pristine of Clios, but somewhere between £20k-£30k is now a reasonable ballpark, with a few early, high-miles cars coming in at just under £20k.
-Still, ouch.
+Pristine, low mileage examples will now cost you upwards of £60,000, but be patient and you might just find a Phase 1 car for somewhere around the £35,000 mark.

 The 3-litre V6 of early cars made 227bhp and later ones 252bhp, while the phase 2 cars also got the Clio’s revised and slightly higher-quality interior.
 The phase 2, in fact, was talented enough to achieve a third-place finish in evo Car of the year 2003, behind only a 996.2 911 GT3, and a Lamborghini Gallardo.

 There are certainly more capable cars available for the money – any number of Porsche 911s, for a start – but the draw of one of the most unlikely yet also most desirable performance cars since evo started is a hard one to resist.